-To be honest, it has looked worse.
 When we first moved in, there was a broken trellis with weeds growing all over it.
 We tore that down sometime during the first year.
-Then, last year, we got creative and decided to clean the shed without a power washer.
+Then, we got creative and decided to clean the shed without a power washer.

 How to Clean Siding without a Power Washer is one of my most popular posts.
 Kinda crazy, right?
 I felt so silly posting that but apparently, I’m not the only one looking for ways to clean vinyl siding!

 Anyways, siding just gets dirty and it really gets dirty when you don’t have gutters on a space AND you have no landscaping.
 So, basically, the water pours off the roof and lands in then mud/weeds and then splatters right back on the siding.
 Nice, right?!